Service Week FAQ

-This year, the Strengthening Communities Summit prioritizes applicants that address a range of social, economic, or environmental issues in the Mid-Hudson Valley (Dutchess, Ulster, Orange, Columbia, Putnam, and Greene Counties).
-It will be held Monday, May 25 through Wednesday, May 27.
+The Strengthening Communities Summit prioritizes applicants that address a range of social, economic, or environmental issues in the Mid-Hudson Valley (Dutchess, Ulster, Orange, Columbia, Putnam, and Greene Counties).
+It is held during Memorial Day week.

 What is the Women Serving Women Summit?

 The Women Serving Women Summit is a program of the Omega Women’s Leadership Center (OWLC) and prioritizes organizations working to positively impact the lives of women.
-It will be held Wednesday, May 27 through Friday, May 29.
+It is held during Memorial Day week.

 Who is eligible to apply to Service Week?

 Any nonprofit organization may apply.
-Please note: The deadline for Service Week 2015 has passed.
-The application for Service Week 2016 will be available in December.
+Please note: The deadline for Service Week has passed.
+The next application will be available in December.